Platingamer42/DigitRecognition/README.md

 INSTALLATION:
 - You will need python3 (Any Version should work) and following python-packages:
-- Tensorflow [backend] (You should be able to use theano as backend instead)
+- Tensorflow [backend] (You should be able to use theano as backend instead, if you want to)
 - keras
 - scipy
 - numpy
 - opencv (Only on Windows; the PI-Version doesn't need it)

-Last updated: Today.
+Last updated: 02.12.2018.